Jacocirino/FSLInsectImageRecognition/README.md

 ### Code references
 Matching networks is referred to [oscarknagg's code](https://github.com/oscarknagg/few-shot).

-Prototypical networks is referred to [cnielly's code](https://github.com/cnielly/prototypical-networks-omniglot)
+Prototypical networks is referred to [cnielly's code](https://github.com/cnielly/prototypical-networks-omniglot).

 ### Pairwise similarity with Bregman Divergences
-This **[file](/Bregman_divergences.py)**: provides the script for the Bregman divergences used as similarity functions.
+The **[file Bregman_divergences](/Bregman_divergences.py)** provides the script for the Bregman divergences used as similarity functions.
 For use, replace the similarity functions in the chosen Few-shot Learning algorithm.

 - Euclidean;
 - Mahalanobis;